 A reusable component activity represents one or more workflows packaged together as a

 - Go to the Studio Backstage View > Start > Library.
 This opens the New Blank Library window.

 - Fill in the name and pick a location for the library.
 The default location is

 C:\Users\<current_user>\Documents\UiPath.
-Add a description and select Create.
+Add a description, select the project compatibility and language, and then select Create.
 The new library is created and saved on your local machine.

 - The Project Panel displays the tree view with the Project folder, Dependencies, and the